Зовнішній отит (гострий)

 • For mild cases, apply acetic acid and hydrocortisone drops.

-• For more severe cases, debridement is critical along with topical antibiotics (use a wick if the canal is swollen); sometimes give systemic antibiotics.
+• For moderate or severe cases, debridement and topical antibiotics (use a wick if the canal is swollen) are critical; sometimes give systemic antibiotics.

 Додаткова інформація